MBM Motorsports: Car No. 66 history

 On November 28, 2016, MBM announced plans for Mark Thompson to race at the 2017 season-opening Lucas Oil 200 ARCA Racing Series race at Daytona; the race was rumored to be Thompson's final ARCA start, but he returned for the Talladega event in May.
 Driving the No. 66 Phoenix Air Ford, Thompson qualified fifteenth, but finished 31st after he was collected in a nine-car accident on lap 49.

+In 2018, Thompson returned and raced the No. 66 at the Lucas Oil 200, though he was taken out in a violent late-race crash.

+In 2026, MBM fielded the No. 66 for Derek White at Daytona.
+He started 6th but finished 39th due to mechanical failure.
+Dystany Spurlock would make her ARCA Menards Series debut at Kansas in the No. 66.